On the bin sensitivity of the transverse BAO: The correct BAO position

 \section{The correct BAO position}

 The Fisher Forecast is crucial to understand which configuration improves the parameter estimation, but we lose the perception on the BAO feature detection.
-We use equation~\ref{eq:wtheta_from_cl} for a series of $\sigma_z$ and find the probable BAO peak, we will name $\theta_{\rm fit}$ as in \cite{Sanchez_2010}.
-In each case, we look for the peak numerically and compare it with the fiducial expected result $\theta^{\rm fid}_{\rm BAO}$ if the projection effect did not exist.
+We use equation~\ref{eq:wtheta_from_cl} for a series of $\sigma_z$ with separation $\Delta z = 2\sigma_z$ and find the probable BAO peak, we will name $\theta_{\rm fit}$ as in \cite{Sanchez_2010}.
+We estimate the BAO angular scale using a hybrid, model‑free method that combines information from the angular power spectrum $C_\ell$ and the angular correlation function $w(\theta)$.
+After that, we compare its precision to the fiducial prediction $\theta^{\rm fid}_{\rm BAO}$ that would be obtained in the absence of projection effects (equation \ref{eq:bao}).
 We will use $\alpha$ as in $\theta_{\rm fit}=\alpha \theta_{\rm BAO}$ to estimate the deviation from the fiducial value.